CrossLangNV/C4C_term_extraction/README.md

 ## 1) Chunking

-Both sentences/segments are detected.
+Sentences/segments are detected.
 For this the posted `html` is processed by the `trafilatura` library, and the extracted text is added as a Sofa to a Cas object at the SOFA_ID view.
 Next sentences are annotated in this view via the SENTENCE_TYPE annotation.
 For more details we refer to the source code, and in particular to `src/annotations/annotations.py`, and the `.add_sentence_annotation(self,  )` method of the `AnnotationAdder` Class.

 ## 2) Term extraction